 - Eye and ear protection.

-(Don’t stint – the indoor range can be louder than outdoors).
+(Don’t skimp – the indoor range can be louder than outdoors).

 (Don’t put yourself at a disadvantage by attempting to qualify with an unfamiliar gun, or short barrel guns such as snub noses.
 Shooting indoors at 50 feet is not as easy as it may appear).